Are you thinking about doing morning meditation? You really should, as it is the best way to start the day and here is why!

 As far as other tools, you might want to use a timer to time your sessions, and some people will use a meditation bell to sound the beginning and end of their meditations.

-Sit on the floor with your bottom on the edge of a firm pillow or a meditation cushion.
+Sit comfortably on the floor with your bottom on the edge of a firm pillow or a meditation cushion.
 Your knees should be lower than your hips.
 Rest your hands gently in your lap or on your knees with palms up.
 Close your eyes or gaze downward about five to 10 feet in front of you.
 Keep your back straight and upright.
+Your posture might change during as you practice – this is normal, but don’t be afraid to pay attention and correct yourself.

 If you decide to go it alone, however, keep two points in mind: